Abigail Ratchford Shows How She Earned Nickname ‘Queen Of Curves’ With Cleavage-Baring Pictures

 Abigail has been the OG of Instagram fitness modeling, bursting onto the scene close to five years ago, and in that time becoming one of the most-followed models on the social media site.

-The 5-foot-8 beauty, who originally hailed from Scranton, Pennsylvania, before relocating to Los Angeles, has said she’s got her sights set higher than just social media fame.
+The 5-foot-8-inch beauty, who originally hails from Scranton, Pennsylvania, before relocating to Los Angeles, has said she’s got her sights set higher than just social media fame.

 “I want to have my own brand and do beauty, lingerie, and come out with other products,” Ratchford told Men’s Fitness, via Muscle and Fitness.
 “I want to eventually move towards a big company or some different businesses.
 I’ve produced calendars and skate decks and I have really great fans that are super loyal to me.
 I want to make some big moves this year.”